zjrwtx/zjrwtx/README.md

 ## About Me

-Currently exploring RL agent, data synthesis, reasoning models, and multi-agent systems.
-Fourth-year medical student with an ENTJ personality and Aquarius zodiac sign.
+Currently exploring RL agent, data synthesis, reasoning models, and multi-agent systems. medical student with an ENTJ personality and Aquarius zodiac sign.

 ## Technology Stack